 On 27 November 1912, Anna Guérin gave her 1st lecture (of a series of 3) at the Bath Assembly Rooms – headed ‘Jeanne d’Arc, Heroine and Martyr’.

-Shown above is one of the souvenir postcards that Madame Guérin would hand out at the end of her lectures.
-Here, she is portraying Jeanne d’Arc – as a “filant” (a spinner).
-Jeanne was daughter of Farmer Jacques d’Arc and wife Isabelle Romée – Jeanne would help tend the sheep for her father and help spin the wool for her mother.
+Shown above are two of the souvenir postcards that Madame Guérin would hand out at the end of her lectures.
+Here, she is portraying Jeanne d’Arc … “filant” (spinning) and “priant” (praying).
+Jeanne was a daughter of farmer Jacques d’Arc and wife Isabelle Romée – Jeanne would help tend the sheep for her father and help spin the wool for her mother.
+Jeanne was renowned for her praying.

 The Bath Chronicle and Weekly Gazette (30 Nov.) reviewed the first Guérin lecture in Bath: